MrDamiAde/Entra-ID/README.md

 ### User Sources

 The users used in this project were sourced from https://1000randomnames.com.
-The user template was then sourfed from Entra ID to input the user values.
+The users were then adaptes to a CSV template sourced from Entra ID Bulk ooerqriins - create users tool.

 ### Tools

 - Powershell - used for confirming user import
-- Microsoft Entra ID
+- Microsoft Entra ID Adim Centre - Bulk Operations -  Create Users

 ### User List Preparation